-Make your way to the center of the Roman Empire after time on the coast.
-Find out about taking the train from Salerno to Rome.
+Make your way to the center of the Roman Empire after spending time on the coast in Salerno.
+Find out more about taking the train from Salerno to Rome.

-Less popular as a tourist destination than nearby Sorrento or Naples, Salerno is a major cruise port in Campania and connected to Italy’s high-speed rail network.
-When you’re ready to leave the coast for the capital of the country, then, your best bet is to take the train.
+Less popular as a tourist destination than nearby Sorrento or Naples, Salerno is a major cruise port in the Campania region, and is connected to Italy’s high-speed rail network.
+Taking the train is your best option for when you’re ready to leave the coast for the capital of the country!

 Thanks to the high-speed trains, you can cover the 168 miles (270 km) in time to have a late breakfast in Salerno and an early lunch in Rome.
-The drive not only takes longer, but includes driving in Rome - which isn’t for the faint of heart.
+The drive to Rome not only takes longer, but is also not recommended for travelers due to its complexity.

 Frequent Trains from Salerno to Rome

-Trenitalia’s high-speed Alta Velocità (AV) trains connect Salerno with Roma Termini station using both the Frecciarossa and Frecciabianca.
+Trenitalia’s high-speed Alta Velocità (AV) trains connect Salerno with Roma Termini station using both the Frecciarossa and Frecciabianca trains.
 There are 59 trains each day on this route, and the trip often takes less than two hours.

-There are also some routes that require changing trains along the way in Naples, and even these take around two hours.
+There are also some routes that require changing trains along the way in Naples, but even these routes take approximately two hours.
 Tickets cost $23-35 on this route.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.